bioinfo-pf-curie/RNA-seq/docs/output.md

 ![MultiQC - Genes saturation](images/genesaturation.png)

 ## Counts

+### STAR/FeatureCounts/HTSeq

 Several tools can be used to generate a raw counts table showing the number of reads per genes and per samples.
-By default, the STAR mapper allows to align and to counts reads per gene.
-Addition tools such as `featureCounts` or `HTSeqCounts` are still commonly used.
+The STAR mapper allows to align and to counts reads per gene.
+Other tools such as `featureCounts`, `HTSeqCounts` are also available.
 For details about these tools, see the [featureCounts help page](http://bioinf.wehi.edu.au/featureCounts/) or the [HTSeqCounts help page](https://htseq.readthedocs.io/en/release_0.11.1/count.html).

 According to the tool used, MultiQC should report the number of reads assigned to a gene features.
 A high fraction of non assigned reads usually means that many reads do not overlap coding regions.